-NDRA Applauds FG over Launch of Garment, Shoe Factory
+NDRA applauds FG over launch of garment, shoe factory

 Ngolo said the successful launching of the project has lifted the hearts of the youths in that state and the Niger Delta region by extension.

-He said the project will trigger local, national and international economy, and save the nation hundreds of millions of taxpayer’s money that would have been expended on kitting officers and men of the correctional services.
+He said the project would trigger local, national and international economies, and save the nation hundreds of millions of taxpayer’s money that would have been expended on kitting officers and men of the correctional services.
 The buzz that this will trigger for allied industries can only be imagined.

 His words, “With today’s launch of the brand-new Garment & Shoe Factory at Aba in Abia State by the NCoS, through a groundbreaking initiative carried out in partnership with Erojim Nig Ltd, decades of fetters around genuine empowerment and reformation of inmates who have to go through our correctional centres and providing them with the skills they need to start afresh and rebuild psycho-socially and psychologically has been birthed.